SeldonIO/MLServer/docs/examples/huggingface/README.md

     }
 }
 ```
+The task section in the huggingface runtime refers to the hugginface piplines for each of their predefined tasks.
+You can refer                           [huggingface documentation](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.pipeline.task) for updated list of out of box supported models.
+The model listed in "task" section above needs to support one of their base "tasks".
+If thats not the case then you need to wrap around your model using custom runtime.

 Now that we have our config in-place, we can start the server by running `mlserver start .`.
 This needs to either be ran from the same directory where our config files are or pointing to the folder where they are.